Sign In Forgot Password

 Welcome to Temple Sinai's Mark L. Haberkorn Religious School, where learning is fun and children thrive.

-With an emphasis on values, holidays, customs, and heritage our students will gain a deeper understanding of how Judaism can inform and enhance their daily lives.
+With an emphasis on values, holidays, customs, and heritage, our students gain a deeper understanding of how Judaism can inform and enhance their daily lives.
 Because we honor each individual student, we encourage them to explore and embrace their personal sense of Jewish identity.

-This year, we are thrilled to offer tuition-free education at the Mark L. Haberkorn Religious School for all Temple Sinai members.
+We are thrilled to offer tuition-free education at the Mark L. Haberkorn Religious School for all Temple Sinai members.
 This significant decision reflects our deep commitment to Jewish learning and our mission to make quality religious instruction accessible to everyone.
-We are able to offer tuition-free education through generous gifts made possible by The Alan H. and Judy L. Bachman Foundation; Samantha, Scott and Emmett Johnson; and the Robinson/Frankoff Fund.
+We are pleased to be able to offer tuition-free education through generous gifts by The Alan H. and Judy L. Bachman Foundation; the Robinson-Frankoff Education Fund; and The Jackie (z"l) and Shel Kolner Fund for Youth.

 If you have any questions about our program, please contact Director of Education, Zoe Levy, by submitting the form at the bottom of this page.